LucasPouw/amuse-KL/README.md

 # Disk stability and von Zeipel-Lidov-Kozai effect in AMUSE

 Recently, the detection of an S-star binary around Sgr A* has been reported (Peissker et al., [2024](https://www.nature.com/articles/s41467-024-54748-3)).
 This system could have a circumbinary disk, which is suprising given the dynamic nature of the Galactic Center.
 The code in this repository can be used to test how long a disk can survive around a stellar binary that is orbiting a supermassive black hole (SMBH).
 Specifically, it allows the user to simulate a circumbinary disk.
-In such a system, the von Zeipel-Lidov-Kozai mechanism will have an effect on the binary and possibly on the disk, which can be investigated with this code as well.
+In such a system, the von Zeipel-Lidov-Kozai (vZLK) mechanism will have an effect on the binary and possibly on the disk, which can be investigated with this code as well.
 The simulation is implemented with a Bridged gravito-hydrodynamic code using the AMUSE suite.
 For more details on AMUSE, as well as installation requirements, we refer to [the AMUSE GitHub](https://github.com/spzwart/AMUSE), [the AMUSE book](https://iopscience.iop.org/book/mono/978-0-7503-1320-9) and the papers by Portegies Zwart et al. [(2009)](https://www.sciencedirect.com/science/article/abs/pii/S1384107608001085?via%3Dihub), Portegies Zwart et al. [(2013)](https://www.sciencedirect.com/science/article/abs/pii/S0010465512003116?via%3Dihub) and Pelupessy et al. [(2013)](https://www.aanda.org/articles/aa/full_html/2013/09/aa21252-13/aa21252-13.html).

 ## Contributors
 - Yannick Badoux (badoux@strw.leidenuniv.nl)